 LIBRARY OF CONGRESS / SCIENCE PHOTO LIBRARY LIBRARY OF CONGRESS / SCIENCE PHOTO LIBRARY

 Aztec month Etzalcualiztli, 16th century.
-Illustration of an Aztec god (probably Tlaloc) representing the month of Etzalcualiztli (Meal of Maize and Beans).
-Aztec months (non-lunar) lasted 20 days (letters down centre).
-The rim-eyed rain god is holding a stalk of maize and a water vessel.
-This month corresponds most closely to the Gregorian month of June, marked by 'Junius', and the crab and moon symbol.
+Illustration representing the month of Etzalcualiztli (Meal of Maize and Beans).
+Aztec months (non-lunar) lasted 20 days.
+The name of each day of the month is shown pictorially.
+At top is a man with a quetzal plume, standing in water and holding a stalk of maize and a water vessel.
+This was the sixth Aztec month, corresponding to 9-28 June in the Gregorian calendar.
 The Aztecs ruled in central Mexico from 1428 until their defeat by Spanish conquistadors in 1521.
 Artwork from a 19th-century copy of a 16th-century post-conquest history of the Aztecs by Jesuit missionary Juan de Tovar.

 Model release not required.
 Property release not required.